q-Casimir and q-cut-and-join operators related to Reflection Equation Algebras: Higher Casimir and cut-and-join operators

 This assignement is consistent with the relations {\rm (\ref{elem-mu})}, that is

 \end{conjecture}

-In the Proposition \ref{prop:8} this conjecture was proved for the particular case $k=1$.
+In Proposition \ref{prop:8} this conjecture was proved for the particular case $k=1$.
 Also, we checked this conjecture in a few low-dimensional cases.

-\begin{remark} \rm As was shown by straightforward calculations, the $\la$-character of the Casimir operator $\Trr L$ does not depend on the tableau, labeled by "a".
-So far we do not have analogous calculations for the characters of the higher Casimir operators.
-Nevertheless, it is not difficult to see that $\la$-characters of the latter operators do not depend on the tableau indeed.
-It is due to the property, mentioned above, that the elements $P_{(\la,a)}$ corresponding to different tableaux, are conjugated to each other. \end{remark}
+\begin{remark} \rm As was shown by straightforward calculations, the $\la$-character of the Casimir operator $\Trr L$ does not depend on the Young table $(\lambda,a)$.
+So far we do not have analogous explicit calculations for the characters of the higher Casimir operators.
+Nevertheless, it is not difficult to see that the $\la$-characters of the these operators do not depend on the table indeed.
+It is due to the property, mentioned above, that the idempotents $P_{(\la,a)}$, corresponding to different tables, are conjugated to each other. \end{remark}

-Assuming the above Conjecture \ref{conj:10} to be true, we become able to compute the $\la$-characters of the elementary symmetric polynomials and consequently of the power sums since these two families are related by $q$-analogs of the Newton relations.
+Assuming Conjecture \ref{conj:10} to be true, we become able to compute the $\la$-characters of the elementary symmetric polynomials and consequently of the power sums since these two families are related by $q$-analogs of the Newton relations.
 The reader is referred to \cite{GPS4} for more details on the relations between these families.

 Note that the matrix $\hL$ is also subject to a version of the CH identity.
 It can be readily obtained from (\ref{CH}) and (\ref{iso}).
-Let $\hmu_i$ be the eigenvalues of the corresponding characteristic polynomial.
+Let $\hmu_i$ be the eigenvalues of the characteristic polynomial for the matrix $\hL$.
 They are related to the eigenvalues of the matrix $L$ by the formula